Low-cost post-production for indie features and documentaries.

 A Vimeo link or Frame.io invite, your current budget, and a short note on where you think the film needs help.

-Usually within one working day.
-Straight assessment: what we would do, what it would cost, what we would leave alone.
+A straight assessment of what we can do with the film, what it would cost, and what we would leave alone.

 Grade, sound, 2D VFX, deliverables.
 You review at agreed checkpoints.
 Fixed scope, fixed price.